fewagency/best-practices/Bedrock/setting-up.md

 ##Add plugins
 Plugins should also be handled using Composer.
 There's a guide on this under "Plugins" at https://roots.io/using-composer-with-wordpress/.
 Also some reading here about mu-plugins: https://roots.io/bedrock/docs/mu-plugins-autoloader/.
 Mu-plugins are must-use-plugins and is described here: https://codex.wordpress.org/Must_Use_Plugins .

 However, there are some plugins such as Advanced Custom Fields Pro, that are not available as Composer packages.
-In that case, follow the steps outlined here to create a custom Composer package.
-We have created http://composerpackages.few.agency that we can use internally to store such packages.
+In that case, read how to work around that under ["Setting up your own private repository" here](http://codelight.eu/using-private-wordpress-repositories-with-composer/). *Important*: when creting the zip, use the following command `zip TARGET.zip -x \*.DS_Store -r DIR_TO_ZIP/` to avoid messing up the directory structure.
+We have created a subdomain for few.agency that we can use internally to store such packages.
 Example code for ACF Pro can be found further down in this document.

+###Custom Composer packages

 Below are some lines that will install some nice plugins.
 Add all of them or just some to require[] in composer.json in the root of your project.